Bgon84/apex-challenge/README.md

 `php deleteUser.php`

-- You will be prompted to enter a username or ID.
+- You will be prompted to enter an username or ID.
 - Press enter after doing so.
 - Your user will be removed from whitelist.json

 ## Error Log
 Should an error occur, the user will be alerted on the command line.
-The error will also be logged in erroLog.txt which will be created automatically upon the first error.
+The error will also be logged in errorLog.txt which will be created automatically upon the first error.